 3. Mix Your Workouts!

 Once more, a strict workout routine is not always enough to keep you motivated since it can get boring.
 So, if you feel like you’re losing some of your motivation mojo, you should immediately vary your workouts.
-There are countless ways to work out differently including signing up to a different class just to put the spark back in your routine.
+There are countless ways to work out differently including signing up to a different class such as the WarriorBabe BluePrint or Blogilates’ Pop Pilates, just to put the spark back in your routine.
 In addition, a new routine will keep you challenged and motivated to do better and better.

 For example, if you usually do high-intensity workouts, try some relaxing yoga classes instead.
 Also, if you like weightlifting, go for an intense cardio workout from time to time, like spinning.
 Are you concerned that indoor cycling might hurt your joints you can always check out some indoor cycling facts and online guides to get you started.
 Don’t let anything stop you!
 Mixing your workouts is also good for your progress because it keeps your muscles guessing and your mind interested.